VynOpenSource/ultralytics/README.md

     return modified_label
 ```

+In order to perform the removal of bounding boxes from images the parameters `ambiguous_classes` and `mapping_classes`
-The purpose of `ambiguous_classes` and `mapping_classes` is the following: Imagine that we have a small dataset of
+are used.
+The purpose of this addition is the following: Imagine that we have a small dataset of people.
-people.
-Each individual person is labelled, but in the dataset there are also hands, heads and other parts of the
+In this dataset, each individual person is labelled, but in the dataset there are also hands, heads and other parts of
-human body, but very few of them.
+the human body, but very few of them.
 In order to get an initial model, it would be convenient not to use these objects,
-but we do want to keep using those images because complete people may be in there as well.
+but we do want to keep using those images because complete complete persons may be in those images as well.

 To solve this issue, this code allows the user to select a set of classes that are going to be removed, meaning the
-objects in the image will be changed by random noise.
+objects in the images will be replaced with random noise.

 The bounding boxes in training and validation contain the classes that are being represented.
 These classes are going to be integers from 0 to `nc_complete`, in contrast to `nc` as in the original code.